manish-vi/TSNE-Visualisation/README.md

  - Text - text of the review

 ## Objective:
-Visualise a given food review using TSNE.
+Visualise food reviews using TSNE.

 ## Prerequisites
 You need to have installed following softwares and libraries before running this project.